Alert Message Please update your browser.

 Bottom line

-Whether perpetrated online, in person or by illegally obtaining sensitive documents, identity theft is a serious act—it can put you, your information and financial health at risk.
-Fortunately, you have the power to make proactive choices that can help you secure your information—from your SSN to your credit card account numbers—and rest assured that you can continue to live your day-to-day life without fear.
+Whether perpetrated online, in person or by illegally obtaining sensitive documents, identity theft is a serious act—it can put your financial health at risk.
+Fortunately, you have the power to make proactive choices that can help you secure your information—from your SSN to your credit card account numbers.